 Speaking previously with Classic Rock, author Jennifer Otter Bickerdike said: “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”

-- Or spend more on vinyl with the best budget turntables
+- Our pick of the best budget turntables